Scott Casey

-Scott Casey (born March 19, 1947) is an American retired professional wrestler, best known for his stint in the World Wrestling Federation between 1987 and 1990.
+Scott Casey (born January 11th, 1954) is an American retired professional wrestler, best known for his stint in the World Wrestling Federation between 1987 and 1991.

-Professional wrestling career

-Early career
+Career

+Southwest Championship Wrestling (1970–1985)

-Scott Casey began his wrestling career around 1970 and in his early career spent nine years in Joe Blanchard's Southwest Championship Wrestling promotion.
-On August 30, 1983, Casey defeated Adrian Adonis to win the Southwest Championship Wrestling World Heavyweight Championship.
+Scott Casey began his wrestling career around 1970 and in his early career spent nine years in Joe Blanchard's Southwest Championship Wrestling (SWCW) promotion.
+On August 30, 1983, he defeated Adrian Adonis to win the SWCW World Heavyweight Championship.
 A month later, on September 11 he defeated Tully Blanchard to win the SWCW Southwest Heavyweight Championship.
-In September, Casey also held the SWCW Southwest Tag Team Championship with Buddy Mareno, replacing the 'injured' Bobby Jaggers.
+In September, he also held the SWCW Southwest Tag Team Championship with Buddy Mareno, replacing the 'injured' Bobby Jaggers.

+World Class Championship Wrestling (1985–1987)

-After leaving SCW he went to World Class Championship Wrestling where he was managed by Sunshine.
-Casey and Sunshine would also bring in The Great Kabuki in a feud with Jim Cornette and Midnight Express, and later Kabuki after he turned on Scott and Sunshine.
-John Tatum and Missy Hyatt would also show up and work a program with Casey and Sunshine too.
-However, he would leave WCCW in the middle of the program and Sunshine would keep the program going with other wrestlers involved.
+Casey next went to World Class Championship Wrestling (WCCW), where he was managed by Sunshine.
+They introduced The Great Kabuki in a feud with Jim Cornette and Midnight Express, and later Kabuki after he turned on them.
+They also worked against John Tatum and Missy Hyatt.
+He left WCCW in the middle of the program and Sunshine kept it going with other wrestlers involved.